Alidafh/FYS-STK4155/project1/README.md

 - clean.sh: Bash script which deletes the output folders etc. in case a clean run is wanted.

 ## How to run:
-Run the analysis using
+Run the analysis with the command

 ```
-source run.sh
+$ source run.sh
 ```

 If they do not exist already, the following folders are created: